tgross35/mariadb-udf-blog/rust-udf-blog.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.07s
 ```

-There are warnings about unused arguments, but the Basic structure is all set!
+There are warnings about unused arguments, but the basic structure is all set!

 [The docs on `BasicUdf`]: https://docs.rs/udf/latest/udf/trait.BasicUdf.html
 [the docs]: (https://docs.rs/udf/latest/udf/trait.BasicUdf.html#associatedtype.Returns)